 Golden Retrievers are relatively easy to train.
 You’ll want to expose your Golden to early socialization and puppy training classes.
 Golden Retrievers want to please you more than anything else.
 Obedience training only strengthens the bond between you and your Golden.

 Golden Retrievers are best suited for active families.
 They need plenty of daily exercise, or they can exhibit negative behaviors.
 Goldens enjoy outdoor play, including swimming, fetching, and accompanying you on long runs and bike rides.
 They also enjoy getting their exercise on hunting trips and participating in canine sports such as agility, obedience, and tracking.

 Grooming: Regular Brushing

 The Great Pyrenees is a larger dog than the Golden Retriever.
 While both dogs have beautiful coats, the Great Pyrenees has a thicker, mainly white coat that sheds a bit less than the Golden Retriever’s shiny gold coat.
-The Great Pyrenees require less exercise and have a calm, affectionate disposition, while Golden Retrievers prefer to be active daily and have a playful, joyful, eager-to-please personality.
+The Great Pyrenees require less exercise and have a calm, affectionate disposition, while Golden Retrievers prefer to be active daily and have a playful, eager-to-please personality.

 Both dogs have less-than-appealing habits.
 The Great Pyrenees are difficult to train and tend to bark often, even at night.
 Goldens may give your ears a rest, but you have to provide plenty of exercise time.